 China is the fourth largest medical device market in the world.
-China's medical device market reached US\$29.16 billion in 2020, up 5.5% from 2019 with RMB 200.84 billion, showing a stable growth trend.
-The Chinese government has been promulgating relevant policies in recent years as it continues to promote medical device industry plans and increase support for domestically manufactured equipment.
-Medical device nationalization and the promotion of innovative product applications are being vigorously promoted through the Ministry of Science and Technology's "12th Five-Year Plan for Medical Enterprise and Technology Industry" in 2011, the State Council's "Made in China 2025" in 2015, and the Ministry of Science and Technology and the Health Planning Commission's "13th Five-Year Plan for Health and Wellness" in 2017, to strengthen the research and development of innovative medical equipment industry, enhance the industrialization capability and quality of medical equipment, reduce import dependence and lower medical costs.
-In addition, in principle, the government is required to purchase domestically produced products in its procurement projects, and gradually improve the allocation of domestically produced equipment in public medical institutions, which is expected to slow down the growth of import amount in the future.
-In addition, in recent years, China has been actively promoting a major reform of the centralized bulk purchasing and use regulation of pharmaceuticals, expanding the scope from pharmaceuticals to medical disposable devices, so that patients can obtain medical services at lower prices.
-For medical device companies, apart from gaining a competitive edge by further enhancing their research and development capabilities, larger scale production will become another important aspect of the company's development in order to reduce production costs and maintain corporate profits.
+China's medical device market reached US\$33 billion in 2021, up by 13.5% from 2020, which is on stable growth.
+The Chinese government has been pursuing relevant policies in recent years to promote the medical device industry and increase support for domestically manufactured equipment.
+Related policies like the Ministry of Science and Technology's "12th Five-Year Plan for Medical Enterprise and Technology Industry" in 2011, the State Council's "Made in China 2025" in 2015, and the "14th Five-Year Plan for Development Planning of the Medical Device Industry" in 2021 jointly declared by the Ministry of Industry and Information Technology, were proposed with clauses to strengthen the research and development of innovative medical device industry, enhance the industrialization capability and quality of medical equipment, reduce import dependence and lower medical costs as a result of promoting massive launch of domestically manufactured medical devices and the application of innovative products.
+In addition, if the Chinese government is to purchase medical devices, public hospitals should purchase domestic items if the specification of domestically made products is the same with the imported products.
+This will be the steps taken to achieve the goal of import substitution and allow domestic items dominate the market.
+In addition, the "14th Five-Year Plan For Development Planning of the Medical Device Industry" also provides a solid industrial foundation and positive environment for industrial development of the domestic manufacturing sector in an attempt to narrow the gap of core technology between domestic manufacturers and top global medical device companies, to maintain the sustanibility of supply chain, to promote the usage of domestically innovative products in the international market, and to improve the competitiveness of domestic medical device manufacturing and export.